Report: Apple will argue it faces competition from other platforms during Epic trial

 Apple will apparently also highlight that consumers can spend virtual tokens purchased elsewhere on the App Store, letting them decide how their cash makes its way to developers.

-The news that Apple might look to compare itself to other platforms as a form of defence comes after the U.S. District Judge overseeing the case warned the outcome could have "serious ramifications" for other companies including the big console makers.
+The news that Apple might look to compare itself to other platforms as a form of defence comes after the U.S. District Judge overseeing the case warned the outcome could have "serious ramifications" for other companies, including the big console makers.

 "Sony, Nintendo and Microsoft all operate similar walled gardens or closed platform models as Apple, whereby the hardware, operating system, digital marketplace, and IAPs are all exclusive to the platform owner," said Judge Yvonne Gonzales Rogers back in October 2020.